nvda-es/devguides_translation/original_docs/spladdoninternals.md

 I believe that a product isn't complete without a good quality documentation.
 For this reason, SPL Assistant provides two commands to help you use the layer commands or the add-on itself.
 They are:

-* F1: Displays a dialog presenting a list of SPL Assistant layer commands.
+* F1: Opens a browse mode document presenting a list of SPL Assistant layer commands.
 * Shift+F1: Opens the online user guide (os.startfile).

 #### SPL Assistant 5: Checking for add-on updates